 Cons- Can only store or transfer power, not generate it.
 Some are very slow to charge.

 If you are bugging out by vehicle, or even using it as a mobile campsite, a car adapter makes too much sense to not have.
 Some of you will already have one plugged in.
-Even if you aren’t a vehicle-centric prepper, keep one in your BOB to take advantage of any abandoned cars that still have juice in their batteries.
+Even if you aren’t a vehicle-centric prepper, keep one in your bug-out bag to take advantage of any abandoned cars that still have juice in their batteries.

 Keep in mind some vehicles do not supply power to the outlet when turned off, or after a certain “courtesy” delay expires after shutting down.
-Your choices here are either a plug-in with integrated cable for your device or the universal type that is a plug-in with USB sockets.
+Your choices here are either a plug-in with an integrated cable for your device or the universal type that is a plug-in with USB sockets.

 Whichever type you choose, it is a good idea to ensure it can charge two devices at once.
 Pay extra attention to quality here, as many cheaper and even a few pricier options charge at a very slow rate, slow enough that you may not be able to keep the phone powered up when making a call if your battery is on fumes.